ardalis/ardalis-com-gatsby/src/pages/blog/streaming-checklist.md

 comments: true
 share: true
 ---
 I’m a fan of checklists – they’re an intermediate step before automating a process to ensure it’s done correctly and consistently.
-You’ll find[a number of different checklists on this site](https://ardalis.com/tag/checklist).
-This one is about streaming, specifically for[my twitch.tv/ardalis account](https://www.twitch.tv/ardalis).
-I’ve been meaning to blog about this forever, but it’s just been sitting in my OneNote for the longest time while other things have been a priority.
+You’ll find [a number of different checklists on this site](https://ardalis.com/tag/checklist).
+This one is about streaming, specifically for [my twitch.tv/ardalis account](https://www.twitch.tv/ardalis).
+I've been meaning to blog about this forever, but it’s just been sitting in my OneNote for the longest time while other things have been a priority.
 But today, at long last, it’s going to make it to my blog!

 * Run any IDE updates for Visual Studio, VS Code, etc. (but don’t do this within 30 minutes or so of your start time)
 * Run Streamlabels (if you’re using it)